Ying2019F/CVII_SemesterProject/README.md

 ### Evaluation of SSD on detecting objects in a dense clutter

 - Pros:
-     - Achieved high accuracy when the detection scenario (object size and layout) was similar to the training scenario
+     - Achieved high accuracy when the detection scenario (object size, position, and layout) is similar to the training scenario
      - Low requirement on training datasize, decent results can be obtained with even several training images
+     - Robust to large occlusions

 - Cons:
-     - Complicated to install Caffe
+     - Complicated to install Caffe due to lots of dependencies
-     - Low accuracy on new detection scenario
+     - Low accuracy on new detection scenario or unseen scenario
      - Bad detections when the target object has similar color or pattern with the unrelated object